 - few or no tears when they cry

 Get medical advice urgently if your baby or toddler:

 - seems to be deteriorating rather than getting better

-- has a temperature of over 38C (100.4F) for a baby less than three months old, or over 39C (102.2F) for a baby aged three to six months old.
-(Over six months a child's temperature isn't the most useful indicator of how seriously ill they are.)
-Read more about how to take your baby's temperature.
+- has a temperature of over 38C (100.4F) for a baby less than 3 months old, or over 39C (102.2F) for a baby aged 3 to 6 months old (over 6 months a child's temperature isn't the most useful indicator of how seriously ill they are)

 - has blood or mucus in their poo